Dresser-Rand: Dresser-Rand

 Dresser-Rand Company was formed in 1986 as an equally-owned joint venture between Dresser Industries and Ingersoll Rand.

 In September 1999, Dresser Industries merged with Halliburton Industries, and transferred its 51% ownership interest of Dresser-Rand Company to Halliburton.
 Due to agreements made in the original venture, Dresser Industries, then a unit of Halliburton, was required to either purchase the remaining interest in Dresser-Rand Company or sell it to Ingersoll Rand.
 In February 2000, the 51% ownership of Dresser-Rand Company was sold to Ingersoll Rand.

 On August 25, 2004, First Reserve Corporation, a private equity firm, entered into an equity purchase agreement with Ingersoll Rand to purchase the equity interests in Dresser-Rand Company for approximately $1.2 billion.
 Following the purchase agreement, Dresser-Rand Group, Inc. was registered as corporation in the state of Delaware, and the acquisition closed on October 29, 2004.
 On August 4, 2005, First Reserve took Dresser-Rand Group, Inc. public through an IPO, selling at $21.00 per share.

 In 2012, the company acquired Spanish engine supplier Grupo Guascor SL for $690 million, as well as Synchrony, Inc.

 In September 2014, Siemens announced plans to acquire Dresser-Rand Group Inc for $7.6 billion in cash.
 The deal was completed on June 30, 2015.

+In 2018, the Dresser-Rand Government Business unit of Siemens Government Technologies was sold to Curtiss-Wright Corporation for $212.5 million in cash.
+At the time of acquisition, Dresser-Rand was an exclusive supplier of steam turbines and main engine guard valves across all aircraft carrier programs.
+The company was also a major provider of repair and maintenance services for the U.S. Navy’s Atlantic and Pacific fleets.